 2017 Legislative Agenda

-During the 2017 Legislative session, the Washington Academy of Family Physicians will:
+During the 2017 legislative session, the Washington Academy of Family Physicians:

-Support legislation acknowledging the central role of primary care in the physical and mental health of Washington residents, and making it easier to maintain such a practice, including any to:
+Supported legislation acknowledging the central role of primary care in the physical and mental health of Washington residents and making it easier to maintain such a practice, including any to:

 - Match the increased expectations of family physicians under Healthier Washington with increased reimbursement.

 - Provide family physicians with the resources and expertise needed to transform their practices to deliver integrated, patient-centered care.

 - Reduce the administrative, regulatory and tax burden imposed on family physicians.